 General Plan Policy Consistency Statement pedestrian facilities.
 Therefore, the Project is consistent with Goals M-4, M-6, and Policies M- 4.1, M-4.2, M-6.2, M-6.7, M-6.8.
 Policy M-6.8: Encourage new development to Consistent.
 Sites designated for future incorporate design features which facilitate development are located within existing urban transit service and encourage transit ridership areas that are in close proximity to transit and such as bus pull-out areas, covered bus stop pedestrian facilities.
-Therefore, the Project is facilities, efficient pedestrian paths through consistent with Goals M-4, M-6, and Policies Mprojects to transit stops, and incorporation of 4.1, M-4.2, M-6.2, M-6.7, M-6.8. pedestrian walkways that pass through subdivision boundary walls. d compliance with State and Regional Plans to address multi-jurisdictional transportation issue S. Policy M-2.1: Monitor and participate in Consistent.
+Therefore, the Project is facilities, efficient pedestrian paths through consistent with Goals M-4, M-6, and Policies Mprojects to transit stops, and incorporation of 4.1, M-4.2, M-6.2, M-6.7, M-6.8. pedestrian walkways that pass through subdivision boundary walls.
+Goal M-2: Participation with other agencies an d compliance with State and Regional Plans to address multi-jurisdictional transportation issue 5.
+Policy M-2.1: Monitor and participate in Consistent.
 The Orange County Transportation applicable County, Regional, State, and Federal Analysis Model was used to prepare the Traffic transportation plans and proposals.
 Impact Analysis (Appendix E) and Vehicle Miles Traveled Analysis (Appendix F) for the Project.
 Future development facilitated by the Project would be required to adhere to OCTA's Congestion Management Plan.
 Therefore, the Project is consistent with Policies M-2.2, M-5.1.
 Policy M-2.2: Maintain compliance with Orange Consistent.
 The Orange County Transportation County's Congestion Management Plan (CMP).
-Analysis Model was used to prepare the Traffic Impact Analysis (Appendix E) and Vehicle Miles Traveled Analysis (Appendix F) for the Project.
-Future development facilitated by the Project would be required to adhere to OCTA's Congestion Management Plan.
-Therefore, the Policy M-2.3: Coordinate the transportation Project is consistent with Policies M-2.2, M-5.1.
-Consistent.
-The Orange County Transportation needs and requirements of the City with other Analysis Model was used to prepare the Traffic public agencies in order to ensure that the Impact Analysis (Appendix E) and Vehicle Miles overall circulation plan of the City is effective Traveled Analysis (Appendix F) for the Project. and efficient.
-Future development facilitated by the Project and emolene. would be required to adhere to OCTA's Congestion Management Plan.
-Therefore, the Project is consistent with Policies M-2.2, M-5.1.
-Policy M-5.1: Maintain consistency between Consistent.
-The Orange County Transportation the Orange County Transportation Authority's Analysis Model was used to prepare the Traffic (OCTA) Master Plan of Arterial Highways Impact Analysis (Appendix E) and Vehicle Miles (MPAH) and the City's Mobility Element to Traveled Analysis (Appendix F) for the Project. enable continued participation in the Measure Future development facilitated by the Project M Streets and Road Programs. would be required to adhere to OCTA's Congestion Management Plan.
-Therefore, the Project is consistent with Policies M-2.2, M-5.1.
-Goal M-7: Reduced traffic congestion within the City and surrounding area.
+Analysis Model was used to prepare the Traffic Impact Analysis (Appendix E) and Vehicle Miles Iraveled Analysis (Appendix F) for the Project.
+Future development facilitated by the Project would be required to adhere to UCIA's Congestion Management Plan.
+Inerefore, the Deline M.2.2.
+Coordinate the transportation Project is consistent with Policies M-2.2, M-5.1.
+Policy IVI-2.3: Coordinate the transportation Consistent.
+The Orange County Transportation needs and requirements of the City with other Analysis Model was used to prepare the frame public agencies in order to ensure that the Traveled Analysis (Appendix E) and Vehicle Miles and afficient Future development facilitated by the Project. would be required to adhere to OCTA's Congretion Management Plan Therefore the Project is consistent with Policies $M{-2} = M{-5} = 1$ Policy M-5 1: Maintain consistency between Consistent The Orange County Transportation the Orange County Transportation Authority's Analysis Model was used to prepare the Traffic (OCTA) Master Plan of Arterial Highways Impact Analysis (Annendix F) and Vehicle Miles (MPAH) and the City's Mobility Element to Traveled Analysis (Appendix E) for the Project enable continued participation in the Measure Future development facilitated by the Project M Streets and Road Programs would be required to adhere to OCTA's Congestion Management Plan.
+Therefore the Project is consistent with Policies M-2.2.
+M-5.1 Goal M-7: Reduced traffic congestion within the City and surrounding area.